microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/targetdevicegroup-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update the properties of a [targetDeviceGroup](../resources/targetdevicegroup.md) object for remoteDesktopSecurityConfiguration object on the servicePrincipal.
-A max of 10 target device groups can be configured for the remoteDesktopSecurityConfiguraiton object on the servicePrincipal.
+You can configure a maximum of 10 target device groups for the remoteDesktopSecurityConfiguraiton object on the servicePrincipal.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).